Average Dog Weight – How to Tell if Your Dog is Overweight

 What if My Dog is Underweight?

 Many people spend so much time worrying about whether their dog is overweight that they fail to consider their dog might be underweight.

 Although it’s tempting to give your dog lots of treats and even people food during this time, it’s important not to overdo it.
-Even if your dog is underweight, treats should make up no more than 10% of his daily caloric intake.
-Otherwise he might put on too much fat and not enough muscle.
+Even if your dog is underweight, treats should make up no more than 10 percent of his daily caloric intake.
+Otherwise, he might put on too much fat and not enough muscle.

 You should also not overlook exercise during this time, as it’s important for building muscle.
 Learn more in our How to Help Your Dog Gain Weight article.